 In a kneeling lunge position, with shoulders over hips, squeeze your back glute and push hips forward.
 For a more intense stretch lift your foot off the ground with your hand.
 This can also be done standing.
 Repeat on other side.

 - Lying: Lying on your back, lift one leg towards the roof, interlock your fingers behind your quad, knee or calf and pull gently towards your body.
 Repeat on other side.

 - Standing: Place one leg out in front, hinge at the hips and reach towards your toes.

 Seated upright on a bench, place opposite ankle on top of opposite knee, lift up and out of your pelvis and reach forward.
 Repeat on other side.

-It is important to warm up prior to static stretching in order to prevent injury.
-Therefore completing carefully planned and safely executed dynamic stretches prior to working out, and then static stretches after your workout is the most effective way to help you perform effectively, and prevent those unwanted injuries.
+So, there you have it, static vs. dynamic stretches explained.
+Completing carefully planned and safely executed dynamic stretches prior to working out, and then static stretches after your workout is the most effective way to help you perform effectively, and prevent any unwanted injuries during your workout.

 The Personal Trainers at Virgin Active have a multitude of stretching ideas to share, so talk to one today and get a coach in your corner.